davidmoten/reels/README.md

 * SLF4J logging (add the implementation that you like)
 * Akka stop semantics (stopping an actor stops its children first)
 * Jar size 100K with only one logging dependency (slf4j)
+* Built and tested with JDK 8, 11, 17

 **Status:** *Published to Maven Central*